 The Fitzmaurice Hand Institute in Phoenix has a wide range of minimally invasive treatment options if you are suffering from a hand or wrist injuring, such as:

-If you have sought treatment for an injury or condition before with limited results, contact Dr. Fitzmaurice to learn if stem cell therapy may be a good option for you.
+If you have sought treatment for an injury or condition before with limited results, contact Dr. Fitzmaurice to learn if regenerative cell therapy may be a good option for you.

 Learn more about regenerative medical treatments at Wikipedia.org.

-For more information on the benefits of regenerative medicine and stem cell therapy for the minimally invasive treatment of nerve and joint damage in the hands and wrists, contact The Fitzmaurice Hand Institute by calling (480) 351-6483 to request an appointment with double board-certified hand surgeon Dr. Michael Fitzmaurice today.
+For more information on the benefits of regenerative medicine for the minimally invasive treatment of nerve and joint damage in the hands and wrists, contact The Fitzmaurice Hand Institute by calling (480) 351-6483 to request an appointment with double board-certified hand surgeon Dr. Michael Fitzmaurice today.